unfoldadmin/django-unfold/.github/ISSUE_TEMPLATE/bug_report.md

 For example: Yes or No

+**Did you checked documentation?**

+For example: Yes or No. Docs are here: https://unfoldadmin.com/docs/

+**Are you able to replicate the bug in the demo site?**

+For example: Link pointing to the demo site: https://demo.unfoldadmin.com

 **Repository with reproduced bug**

 Create minimal repository where it is possible to reproduce an error.